-The General Annexes of the Horizon Europe Work Programme 2021 - 2022 shall apply for the Calls for proposals covered by this amended Work Programme.
-Any specificity for IHI JU is highlighted in the below sections.
+The General Annexes of the Horizon Europe Work Programme 2021 - 2022 shall apply to the calls for proposals covered by this second amended Work Programme.
+Any specificity for IHI JU is highlighted in the sections below.

 GENERAL CONDITIONS RELATING TO THE IHI JU CALLS